frederic-perez/AmE-dictionary/data/idioms.md

 __don’t shit a shitter__ (also don’t bullshit a bullshitter) A phr. meaning one can’t fool someone who deals in fooling others.
 __don’t shoot the messenger__ :three: Don’t get angry at or punish someone who is simply delivering bad or undesirable news, as he or she is not responsible for it.
 __don’t sweat it__ :two: _(American English, spoken)_ Don’t worry or stress about it.
 Used to tell somebody to stop worrying about something: _If we’re a few minutes late he’ll wait for us, so don’t sweat it._ _Don’t sweat small stuff._
+__don’t worry, be happy__ The phrase “Don’t worry, be happy” has its origins in the teachings of the Indian spiritual master Meher Baba.
+He frequently used this expression in communications with his followers, particularly in the West, as a succinct message of encouragement and positivity.
+Meher Baba’s teachings emphasized the importance of maintaining a positive outlook.
 __done and done__ :dart::two: Totally, unequivocally finished or finalized.
 __done and dusted__ (mainly BRITISH)
 __doofus__ _slang_ One who is stupid or foolish.